JosephOuta/pdf-certificates-from-google-sheets/README.md

 # pdf-certificates-from-google-sheets
-Use this script to auto-generate pdf certificates with custom child and study names on each one based on data from a spreadsheet.
+Use this Google Apps script to auto-generate pdf certificates with custom child and study names on each one based on data from a Google Sheets spreadsheet.

 ## How to use
 I will update this shortly with a guide for how to use the script.